melezhik/sparrow/README.md

 *sparrow project check\_add $project\_name $checkpoint\_name*

-* Checkpoints tie together tested web service and sparrow plugin.
+* Checkpoints tie together tested web service and sparrow plugin

-* Checkpoints belong to projects, so to create a checkpoint you need to point a project.
+* Checkpoints belong to projects, so to create a checkpoint you need to point a project

 Command examples: